How To Grow Brussel Sprouts - Growing Brussel Sprouts Provides You with A Great Winter Vegetable

 Sprouts tolerate most soil conditions, but dislike acidic soils which can make the plant susceptible to a disease called club root.

-The top-heavy nature of the brussel sprout plant means that strong winds can damage them, so try to plant in a sheltered area.
+The top-heavy nature of the Brussel sprout plant means that strong winds can damage them, so try to plant in a sheltered area.
 Firm soils will hold the roots in place a lot better than thin soil where the plant can easily topple over.

 Propagation

+The best way how to grow Brussel sprouts is to plant the seeds about a half inch deep in a pot of well-drained loamy soil and organic fertilizer.
+Soak the root ball before you thin, or transplant, the small plants to 18 inches apart and rows three feet apart.
 Seedlings can tolerate a light frost, so you are able to plant outside from late spring to early summer for a continuous harvest.
 For optimal germination, a soil temperature of 68-78degrees F is ideal.
 You can achieve this temperature best in a greenhouse or indoors.

 Growing Brussel Sprouts - Cultivation

-how to grow brussel sprouts, growing brussel sprouts
+growing brussel sprouts

 Brussel sprouts prefer to grow in a location with partial shade or full sun.
 Once the plants are in the ground, feed them occasionally and water when needed.
+Sprouts are heavy feeders, so a good application of a good organic fertilizer and/or seaweed with minerals like boron, calcium and magnesium will certainly help the plants to grow, especially in the early growth phase.

 Photos: London Permaculture

-Harvesting Brussel Sprouts
+Harvesting

 You can promote the development of sprouts towards the top of the stalks by pinching out the growing tip of the plants in late summer.
-The ideal time to harvest brussel sprouts is in late autumn or early winter.
+The ideal time to harvest the sprouts is in late autumn or early winter.

 A light frost will help the sprouts to develop a sweeter flavor.
 Start to harvest sprouts from the bottom of the stalk and work upwards when they are about one and a half inches in diameter.

-Pests and Diseases
+Pests And Diseases

 Crop rotation can really help to keep pests down - repeatedly planting the same vegetables in the same patch of ground encourages pests and nutrient depletion.